dj1ch/pico-ducky/README.md

 <br />

 ## Quick Start Guide

+**Mouse commands may not work correctly right now.
+Please don't use any as they will not work at all.**

 Install and have your USB Rubber Ducky working in less than 5 minutes.
 This fork of the rubber ducky has mouse clicking and moving support as well(hopefully).

 1. Download the latest release from the [Releases](https://github.com/dj1ch/pico-ducky/releases) page